Pull Updates

 Delete local branch

-git branch -d update-branch
+git branch -d update/plainform-latest

 If you've already pushed the branch to your remote: